Sharp spectral asymptotics for non-reversible metastable diffusion processes: Introduction

 Under Assumption~\ref{hyp:phiMorse} and thanks to Assumption~\eqref{eq:hypgenephi}, the set $\uuu$ made of the critical points of $V$ is finite.
 In the following, the critical points of $V$ with index $0$ and with index $1$, that is its local minima and its saddle points, will play a fundamental role, and we will respectively denote by $\uuu^{(0)}$ and $\uuu^{(1)}$ the sets made of these points.
 Throughout the paper, we will moreover denote

-From the pioneer work by Witten \cite{Wi82}, it is well-known that for every $h\in(0,1]$ small enough, there is a correspondance between the small eigenvalues of $\Delta_\phi$ and the local minima of $\phi=\frac V 2$.
+From the pioneer work by Witten \cite{Wi82}, it is well-known that for every $h\in(0,1]$ small enough, there is a correspondence between the small eigenvalues of $\Delta_\phi$ and the local minima of $\phi=\frac V 2$.
 More precisely, we have the following result (see in particular \cite{HeSj85_01,He88_01,HeKlNi04_01} or more recently \cite{MiZw17}).

 \begin{proposition} Assume that \eqref{eq:hypgenephi} and Assumption \ref{hyp:phiMorse} hold true.
-Then, there exist $\epsilon_0>0$ and $h_0>0$ such that for every $h \in(0,h_0]$, $\Delta_\phi$ has precisely $n_0$ eigenvalues (counted with multiplicity) in the interval $[0,\epsilon_0 h]$.
+Then, there exist $\epsilon_0>0$ and $h_0>0$ such that for every $h \in(0,h_0]$, $\Delta_\phi$ has precisely~$n_0$ eigenvalues (counted with multiplicity) in the interval $[0,\epsilon_0 h]$.
 Moreover, these eigenvalues are actually exponentially small, that is live in an interval $[0,Che^{-2\frac Sh}]$ for some $C,S>0$ independent of $h\in(0,h_{0}]$. \end{proposition}

-Since the operator $P_\phi=\Delta_{\phi}+b_{h}\cdot d_{\phi}$ is not self-adjoint (when $b_{h}\neq 0$), the analysis of its spectrum is more complicated that the one of the spectrum of $\Delta_\phi$.
+Since the operator $P_\phi=\Delta_{\phi}+b_{h}\cdot d_{\phi}$ is not self-adjoint (when $b_{h}\neq 0$), the analysis of its spectrum is more complicated than the one of the spectrum of $\Delta_\phi$.
 The following result states a counterpart of Proposition~\ref{prop:localspectWitten} in this setting.
+In this statement and in the sequel, for any $a\in\cz$ and $r>0$, we will denote by $D(a,r)\subset \cz$ the open disk of center $a$ and radius $r$.

 \begin{theorem} Assume that Assumptions~\ref{hyp:statmes} to \ref{hyp:phiMorse} hold true, and let $\epsilon_0>0$ be given by Proposition \ref{prop:localspectWitten}.
 Then, for every $\epsilon_1\in(0,\epsilon_0)$, there exists $h_0>0$ such that for all $h\in(0,h_0]$, the set $ \sigma(P_\phi)\cap \{\Re z < \epsilon_1h \} $ is finite and consists in eigenvalues counted with algebraic multiplicity.
 Moreover, there exists $C>0$ such that for all $h\in(0,h_{0}]$,